ademhoxha/mongodb-repository/README.md

 For more complex examples please see the [Examples](#Examples) section and the [Performances and Best Practies](#Performances-and-Best-Practies) section for the best usage approach.
 ## Overview of the version 3
 The On The Fly Repository is added in the version 3 of `mongodb-repository-wmf` and it is the only Repository type that will be updated in the future.

 Version 2 or Version 1 features will still works because the `backward compatibility is always guaranteed`.
+For these versions please see [Backward Compatibility](#Backward-Compatibility).
 ### Configure the On The Fly Repository
 To configure the On The Fly Repository you must invoke the generate method with a configuration JSON Object.
 ```javascript